 Age of Article Warning:

-This article was originally published 34 months ago.
-The tips and techniques explained may be outdated, or information may longer be applicable.
+This article was originally published 36 months ago.
+The information, tips and techniques explained may outdated.
+Examples shown on this page may no longer work.
 Please consider this when viewing the below content.

 SEO, Content Marketing and the Google Algorithm

 The role that SEO, or search engine optimisation, plays in today’s online search world where Google is king, has changed completely in recent years.
 Google has a secret formula called the Google Algorithm that they use to determine what to display when someone types a query into the Google search bar.

 If you mention SEO, many people immediately think of keywords, especially ranking number 1 for popular keywords to do with their business.
 But what most people don’t realise is that search results now vary continuously and different results show from one search to another.
 Search results are not static, they are changing all the time.

 The Google Algorithm is actually smart enough to know about you and how you search.
 Factors such as your geographic location, personal search history, social connections, and computer/mobile device you are using, all contribute to why you will see different search results to another person doing the exact same search query at the exact same time.

 As search engines grow larger and larger, the amount of information they consume is increasing.
 To remain relevant, current and trusted your website content must also increase.
 This is where Content Marketing comes into the picture, and is essentially deciding on what content your customers, clients, followers and fans need and want, creating this content, and then publishing it onto your website, your social channels and your brand outlets.

 The SEO landscape has changed completely.